 Transperfect Launches New App For Mobile Interpretation

-NEW YORK, June 5, 2025 /PRNewswire/ -- TransPerfect , the world's largest provider of language and AI solutions for global business, today announced it has launched the TransPerfect Interpretation App, enabling users to connect to a live, expertly trained video or phone interpreter in seconds.
+NEW YORK, June 05, 2025 (GLOBE NEWSWIRE) -- TransPerfect , the world's largest provider of language and AI solutions for global business, today announced it has launched the TransPerfect Interpretation App, enabling users to connect to a live, expertly trained video or phone interpreter in seconds.

 Available on the web, iOS, Android, and Microsoft devices, the app makes accessing over-the-phone interpretation and video remote interpretation simple and fast.
 It supports 200+ languages, including American Sign Language, enabling users across multiple industries to quickly and effectively respond to customer needs.
 It's ideal for hospitals, medical and benefit providers, financial branches, legal, retail stores, first responders, and others in any situation where customer interactions happen outside of a contact center.